matt-harvey/swx/README.rst

 ascending order (or at least, non-descending order).
 Be sure to preserve this order if you edit the file manually.

-You can enter future-dated entries in the time log, but most ``swx`` commands may behave unexpectedly if there are still "future" entries in the log when they are run.
+You should not enter future-dated entries; the application will raise an error if it reads a future-date entry in the log.

 As a convenience, ``swx`` provides the command ``swx edit``, which you can use to open the log directly in your default text editor.